The Original Disco Man

 The Original Disco Man is a studio album by the American musician James Brown.
-It was released in July 1979 by Polydor Records.
+It was released in June of 1979 by Polydor Records.
 The front cover photograph was taken by Joel Bernstein.
 Brown supported the album with a North American tour.

 Critical reception

 The New York Times wrote that "the performances aren't really up to the fevered level of his great days."